element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 You acknowledge and agree that:

-1. New Vector does not control, endorse, or accept responsibility for any materials or services offered by third parties (except where stated otherwise), including third-party vendors and third parties accessible through linked sites;
+1. Element does not control, endorse, or accept responsibility for any materials or services offered by third parties (except where stated otherwise), including third-party vendors and third parties accessible through linked sites;

-2. New Vector makes no representations or warranties whatsoever about any such third parties, their materials or services;
+2. Element makes no representations or warranties whatsoever about any such third parties, their materials or services;

 3.  any dealings you may have with such third parties are at your own risk; and

-4. New Vector shall not be liable or responsible for any materials or services offered by third parties.
+4. Element shall not be liable or responsible for any materials or services offered by third parties.

-New Vector does not control or endorse the materials or message content found in any rooms or communities.
+Element does not control or endorse the materials or message content found in any rooms or communities.
 To the maximum extent permitted by law, Element will have no liability related to user materials arising under intellectual property rights, libel, privacy, publicity, obscenity or other laws.
 Element also disclaims all liability with respect to the misuse, loss, modification or unavailability of any user messages or files.

 The use of the Service is done at your own discretion and risk and with your agreement that you will be solely responsible for any damage to your computer system, loss of data or other harm that results from such activities.
-New Vector assumes no liability for any computer virus or other similar software code that is downloaded to your computer from the site or in connection with any services or materials.
-No advice or information, whether oral or written, obtained by you from New Vector or via the site, services or materials shall create any warranty not expressly stated in the terms of use.
-New Vector will not be liable for any loss that you may incur as a result of someone else using your password or account with respect to the site or any services or materials, either with or without your knowledge.
+Element assumes no liability for any computer virus or other similar software code that is downloaded to your computer from the site or in connection with any services or materials.
+No advice or information, whether oral or written, obtained by you from Element or via the site, services or materials shall create any warranty not expressly stated in the terms of use.
+Element will not be liable for any loss that you may incur as a result of someone else using your password or account with respect to the site or any services or materials, either with or without your knowledge.

 Some states or jurisdictions do not allow the exclusion of implied warranties or limitations on how long an implied warranty may last, so the above limitations may not apply to you.
 To the extent permissible, any implied warranties are limited to ninety days.